greggocabral/journal/README.md

 # rao/wire Counter

-A basic implementation of a counter in ClojureScript using rao/wire for state management
+A basic implementation of a journal in ClojureScript using rao/wire for state management